malodgher/dlh-project-sp23/README.md

 More information on dataset, fields etc can be found at: https://mimic.mit.edu/docs/iii/tables/

+Some statistics on the input data are provided under Input Data Stats folder.
+Which inlcudes records count, mean, min, max etc for each data frames as well as Heart failure distribution by Gender based on derived Heart failure target variable.

 # Requirements / Pre-requisite

 Install Python & required libraries (Code file includes a subsection for installation using PIP)